Only allow ASCII for email password

 Funny, I hadn't thought of checking and changing that earlier -- but now with the issue of Freenas/Support not liking my Redmine password here, and finally working when I "drastically" shortened it & removed any accents..
 I'm guessing that maybe the same/similar sort of problem arose.

 Otherwise, if it's still not that, yes, should be able to do a teamviewer -- let me know what time/day(s) -- I live in Europe GMT+1

-#9 Updated by Anonymous over 1 year ago
+#9 Updated by Anonymous almost 3 years ago

 I just tested, and the following steps should reproduce the error